AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 overwritten.

-The default behaviour is for simulators to produce spike data (a series of gid, timestamp pairs).
+The default behaviour is for simulators to produce spike data (a series of population, node id, timestamp tuples).
 By default the name of the file is "spikes.h5" and it is written to "output_dir".
 The name of the output file for spikes can be configured with the optional attribute "spikes_file" (using a relative or absolute path in spikes_file has undefined behaviour)

 Example
     "output": {